9th8/up-to-date-real-world-haskell/5-writing-a-library.md

 Our choice of naming for the source file and function is deliberate.
 To create an executable, `ghc` expects a module named `Main` that contains a function named `main`.
-The `main` function is the one that will be called when we run the program once we\'ve built it.
+The `main` function is the one that will be called when we run the program once we've built it.

 ``` screen
 ghc -o simple Main.hs
 ```

-This time around, we\'re omitting the `-c` option when we invoke `ghc`, so it will attempt to generate an executable.
+This time around, we're omitting the `-c` option when we invoke `ghc`, so it will attempt to generate an executable.
 The process of generating an executable is called *linking*.
 As our command line suggests, `ghc` is perfectly able to both compile source files and link an executable in a single invocation.

 We pass `ghc` a new option, `-o`, which takes one argument: this is the name of the executable that `ghc` should create[^1].
-Here, we\'ve decided to name the program `simple`.
+Here, we've decided to name the program `simple`.
 On Windows, the program will have the suffix `.exe`, but on Unix variants there will not be a suffix.

 Finally, we supply the name of our new source file, `Main.hs`.
-If `ghc` notices that it has already compiled a source file into an object file, it will only recompile the source file if we\'ve modified it.
+If `ghc` notices that it has already compiled a source file into an object file, it will only recompile the source file if we've modified it.

 Once `ghc` has finished compiling and linking our `simple` program, we can run it from the command line.

 ## Printing JSON data

-Now that we have a Haskell representation for JSON\'s types, we\'d like to be able to take Haskell values and render them as JSON data.
+Now that we have a Haskell representation for JSON's types, we'd like to be able to take Haskell values and render them as JSON data.

 There are a few ways we could go about this.
 Perhaps the most direct would be to write a rendering function that prints a value in JSON form.
-Once we\'re done, we\'ll explore some more interesting approaches.
+Once we're done, we'll explore some more interesting approaches.

 :::: captioned-content
 ::: caption